dfo-mar-mpas/can_marinefish_ref/README.md

 **Identify unique haplotypes and collapse entries** <a name="step5"/>
   1. Align reflib2_Acitnopterygii using mafft and load into R.
   2. Execute steps in reflib2haplos.R **Use genetic distances for discovering unique haplotypes, do not use identities!
   3. Go through list of unique haplos and record changes to reflib2.
 The rules for collapsing unique haplotypes are: maximum of three entries for each unique haplotype per species.
 When a haplotype is shared between 2 or more species, record those species and form a group.
 Name group and change accession number to group initials (2), followed by group number and 4 zeros and individual number.
-The rest of the header contains the Group Name for Family (i.e. Agonidae1) followed by the group code (i.e. AG1) followed by a unique species identifier that is sequential for all groups (i.e. species1).
+The rest of the header contains the Group Name for Family (i.e., _Agonidae1_) followed by the group code (i.e., _AG1_) followed by a unique species identifier that is sequential for all groups (i.e., _species1_).
 Each haplotype in a group will have the exact same Family, Genus and Species text to avoid any program error.
 For example, each entry for Agonidae1 group is AG100001_Agonidae1_AG1_species1, AG100002_Agonidae1_AG1_species1, and AG100003_Agonidae1_AG1_species1.
   4. Integrate new header file into edited reflib2 -> save as reflib3.
   5. Groups with 2 or more species and/or genera are potential Genbank misidentifications.
   6. Parse all entries per group's Family in reflib2, create phylogeny in R, and inspect.
 (NB. do not used collapsed library to parse Family entries).